MichaelCurrin/os-genesis/README.md

 ## Features

-- Setup and then maintain the dev environment
+- Make it easy to setup and maintain a Linux dev environment.
+- Reproducible and consistent setup which is managed in version control (just remember to update this repo after trying out a change manually).
 - Start from scratch such as a new laptop or a fresh of an OS.
+- Keep multiple machines in sync.
 - Intended for a Linux machine - running on Ubuntu, Debian, Linux Lite or simiar.